-ROC Clinic in Aberdeen offers a Coil assessment and fitting service lead by Dr Julia Wallace, an experienced GP in women’s health, contraception and minor surgery.
+ROC Clinic in Aberdeen offers a Coil assessment and fitting service, an experienced GP in women’s health, contraception and minor surgery.

 You will be required to attend for an initial appointment when you will be listened to and assessed for suitability and the type of coil required.
 Swabs and an gynaecological ultrasound may be recommended.
 A full sexually transmitted screen and a smear test may be carried out at the same appointment.
 Scans are available in house and if necessary this can be carried out at the same time to minimise the number of appointments required.